| 5 min read

 IDS-Integrate™ uses a simple but powerful specification format for you to describe the interconnection of your blocks.
 Wildcards make it easy to deal with similarly named ports and signals.
 You can run in command mode using our IDS-Batch™ solution or use our intuitive graphical interface in IDesignSpec™ GDI.
 Other capabilities include:

-• Generating major subsystems with flexibility to customize or configure
+• Generating major subsystems with the flexibility to customize or configure

 • Automatically adding instances to the design, making connections, restructuring, etc.